natashadoan/macroPAD/README.md

-# ✨ Natasha’s Sensory Fidget Macropad
+# Natasha’s Sensory Fidget Macropad!

 A 5-key tactile RGB macropad built with the Seeed Studio XIAO RP2040.
 This project is designed for sensory feedback, creative expression, and workflow speed — featuring bright colored LEDs that change with each keypress.